Travel guide

 Operator Presence Technology

-Mascom Widest national coverage 4G / LTE
+Mascom Largest national coverage 4G / LTE

 Mascom usually covers the most ground, followed by Orange and the state-owned operator beMobile.
-For travelers, the relevant point is that you don't have to choose a company or buy a physical SIM at Gaborone airport: the eSIM automatically connects to the network with the best signal wherever you are.
+For the traveler, the relevant thing is that you don't have to choose a company or buy a physical SIM at Gaborone airport: the eSIM automatically connects to the network with the best signal wherever you are.
 This greatly simplifies the trip, especially if you're coming from a long flight.
-If you want an overview of the continent before you leave, the eSIM for Africa guide summarizes what to expect country by country.
+You also don't need to carry a spare physical SIM or worry about the card size: if you want to understand the difference from the traditional physical chip, we explain it in detail in our comparison of international chip vs. eSIM.

 How many GB you need for your trip